Buford's Beach Bunnies

-Buford's Beach Bunnies is a 1993 American comedy film, starring Jim Hanks.
+Buford's Beach Bunnies is a 1993 American comedy film, starring Jim Hanks in his film debut.

 Plot

 Jeeter Buford is the son of fast-food mogul Harry Buford.
 Jeeter will inherit his father's company only if he can overcome his lifelong fear of women.
 When Harry offers $100,000 to the first of his female employees who can woo his son, the competition begins.